hpi-schul-cloud/styles/README.md

 # styles
-The node package for default schul-cloud styles
+The node package for default Schul-Cloud styles

 ## What does it provide?

 It provides

-- build/css/default/variables.css: A full list of CSS variables for the schul-cloud default theme
+- build/css/default/variables.css: A full list of CSS variables for the Schul-Cloud default theme

 ## How to use it?